Endgame-Tech/dwellio/admin/README.md

 ## License

-This project is proprietary software for Dwellio platform.
+This project is proprietary software for Ubani platform.

 ## Support

 For technical support or questions:

 - Create an issue in the repository
 - Contact the development team
 - Check the documentation